The Child’s Best Interests

 The parent with less parenting time usually pays child support, but this is not guaranteed.
 The court assigns each parent a support obligation based on income, childcare costs, health care coverage, and other specific circumstances, including the number of overnight visits.

 Florida law does not officially designate one parent as the custodial parent in joint custody cases.
-However, the parent with the larger amount of parenting time is generally referred to as the custodial parent.
+However, the parent with more parenting time is generally considered the custodial parent.

-Even if both parents come to an agreement outside of court, the final custody arrangement generally must be approved by the court, with the exception of agreements forged through the Colaborative Law provess.
+Even if both parents reach an agreement outside of court, the final custody arrangement generally must be approved by the court, except for agreements forged through the collaborative law process.

-If you agree on everything, a Collaborative Law attorney, such as Mark O’Mara, can help you reach a confidential agreement outside of court.
+If you agree, a Collaborative Law attorney, such as Mark O’Mara, can help you reach a confidential agreement outside of court.
 Once signed, this agreement is legal and binding without the need to attend a hearing.

-It is a father’s right in Florida to receive equal consideration for parental responsibility and parenting time.
-Florida law prohibits the court from favoring either parent on the basis of gender.
+In Florida, a father has the right to receive equal consideration for parental responsibility and parenting time.
+Florida law prohibits the court from favoring either parent based on gender.

 If you were unmarried during the child’s birth, and your name is not on the birth certificate, you must establish paternity before pursuing custody.
-This can be done through a written acknowledgment signed by you and the mother or by submitting to genetic testing.
+Paternity can be established through a written acknowledgment signed by you and the mother or by submitting to genetic testing.
 After establishing paternity, you can file a custody petition.

 Contact the O’Mara Law Group Today

 Florida joint custody battles are often emotionally charged.
-You need an attorney on your side who will advocate for you and represent your wishes in a favorable light, especially if your ex has hired an attorney.
+You need an attorney to advocate for you and represent your wishes favorably, especially if your ex has hired an attorney.

 Our experienced custody attorneys at the O’Mara Law Group understand what is at stake, and we know what it takes to ensure you receive the best possible outcome.
 Contact us today for a confidential consultation.